-Low-Sugar Flourless Vegan Apple Crisp is so delicious and this is a great idea for a Thanksgiving dessert if you have family members or guests who are vegan, gluten-free, or dairy free!
+Low-Sugar Flourless Vegan Apple Crisp is so delicious and this is a great idea for a low-sugar dessert if you have family members or guests who are vegan, gluten-free, or dairy free!
 Use Thanksgiving Recipes to find more recipes like this one!

 Of course on Kalyn’s Kitchen you can use the Diet Type Index to find recipes for a certain type of diet.
 I hope that’s useful for people looking for recipes for the holidays.
 But I like to give suggestions too, and today I am recommending this amazing Low-Sugar Flourless Vegan Apple Crisp as a holiday dessert option that will work for people who are carb-conscious eaters, as well as anyone who is vegan, gluten-free, or dairy-free.
 And this is absolutely delicious, so you can serve it to anyone and know they’ll enjoy their dessert!

-Of course apple crisp can never be sugar-free because there is sugar in the apples, but we used Stevia-in-the-Raw Granulated Sweetener combined with just a tiny bit of brown sugar for the best flavor but minimal added sugar.
+Of course apple crisp can never be sugar-free because there is sugar in the apples, but we used Golden Monkfruit Sweetener combined with just a tiny bit of brown sugar for the best flavor but minimal added sugar.
 (You can of course use your own preferred low-calorie sweetener, and feel free to skip the small amount of brown sugar and use all sweetener if you like.)
 When I first made this recipe (in 2009!)
 I used olive oil to make it vegan, but when we updated the photos we switched that for coconut oil, which gave great flavor.
 And to keep the crisp topping lower-carb and gluten-free, we made it with rolled oats combined with almond meal (or almond flour will work too. (product links are affiliate links)

 I’m certainly far from being a vegan, but this Low-Sugar Flourless Vegan Apple Crisp was so good I found myself eating the leftovers for breakfast the day after we made it.
 And I guess that’s one good reason it’s low-in sugar; you have been warned!